Healthcare in Kosovo: Kosovo Health Care Budget

-The table below shows Kosovo Health Care Budget for 2012, based on Health Statistics 2012 report prepared from Kosovo Prime Minister's office.
+The table below shows the Kosovo Health Care Budget for 2012, based on Health Statistics 2012 report prepared from Kosovo Prime Minister's office.

 Health Reform

-Health reform system has been discussed for a long time on the post-war period.
-Fourteen years after the 1999 war, year 2014 still marks serious problems in health sector, including ongoing efforts on health care reform and health care insurance law implementation.
-Delays on law voting process, because of some technical errors, have a direct impact on beginning of reformation process of the health care system.
-These delays on implementation are mostly happening because of the ongoing debate if the law should or should not state that public sector should be divided from the private sector of health care system.
-Health care specialists claim that opposition of dividing private from public sector is intended to be done by law with a purpose of undergoing the ambiguity embedded in UCCK.
+Health reform system has been discussed for a long time in the post-war period.
+Fourteen years after the 1999 war, there were still serious problems in the health sector, including ongoing efforts on health care reform and health care insurance law implementation.
+Delays on law voting process, because of some technical errors, have a direct impact on beginning the reformation process of the health care system.
+These delays of implementation are mostly happening because of the ongoing debate as to whether the law should or should not state that public sector should be divided from the private sector in the health care system.
+Health care specialists claim that opposition of dividing the two sectors is intended to be done by law with the purpose to undergo the ambiguity embedded in UCCK.
 Recently, Chambers of Doctors started operating, which now immediately will lead to further progression on health reform.
-The Chamber of Doctors is going to be responsible in forming the ethical code and also to decentralize and carry out major responsibilities that currently are carried by Ministry of Health.
-In on-ongoing public debates on Health Care System and Health Care Insurance law, some small changes are requested in favor of citizens, including also health care insurance coverage for every citizen of Kosovo.
+The Chamber of Doctors is going to be responsible for forming the ethical code and also to decentralize and carry out major responsibilities that currently are those of the Ministry of Health.
+In ongoing public debates on Health Care System and Health Care Insurance law, small changes are requested in favor of citizens, including also health care insurance coverage for every citizen of Kosovo.